Andiministrator/trTM/README.md

 ![GTM Container Settings](assets/trTM-gtm-enable-cm.png)
 All other settings are in each GTM Tag.
 There you can configure, for what service (Consent Type Name) the consent is needed:
 ![GTM Tag Consent Settings](assets/trTM-gtm-tag-cm-settings.png) The Tag is only fired, if alle configured services (in that special tag) have consent.
 In case the tag is triggered and should be fired, but the consent is not available yet (or denied), the Tag can wait.
 If the consent comes later, the tag will be fired than (at normally).
-Because you use the trTMlib, you'll not need this GTM feature in most cases - you have the consent always from the GTM start.
+Because you use the trTM, you'll not need this GTM feature in most cases - you have the consent always from the GTM start.
 So it is only interesting, if a user declines the consent and accept it later on the same pageload.

 ## Sending Events only to GTM or only to GTAG ##